tibco-anz/accelerators-smart-transport-v1/README.md

   - Base64Encoding and decoding
   - Convert protobuf message to JSON format
   - Transforming and generating the output data
-  - Providing Test mode processing and default batch size for optimal profcessing by tuning the size of the messaging output for publishing to TCM.
+  - Providing Test mode processing and default batch size for optimal processing by tuning the size of the messaging output for publishing to TCM.

 Function Format:
   - tfNSW_protobuf2JSON (protobuf message (string), batch size (int), Test Mode (bool))